doronmash/Numble/README.md

                                                    Numble
 The goal of the game is to create the wanted equation that generates the displayed number.

+This version is being adapted for QT Webview

 Rules:
 User inserts numbers and operators that should generate the displayed number, and afterwards clicks submit.